Jack-be-little

 Jack-be-little is a variety of Cucurbita pepo.
-Introduced in the 1980s, the small palm-sized pumpkins are a popular decorative object during the autumn and can be used in cooking.
+Introduced in the 1980s, the small palm-sized pumpkins are a popular decorative object and can be used in cooking.

 History

-The variety originates from an Indiana farmer who in 1977, came to seed producers Bob Nelson and Larry Hollar of Hollar and Co. seed growers in Rocky Ford, Colorado with a basket full of the pumpkins.
+The variety originates from an Indiana farmer who, in 1977, came to seed producers Bob Nelson and Larry Hollar of Hollar and Co. seed growers in Rocky Ford, Colorado, with a basket full of the pumpkins.
 The pumpkin initially did not breed true, with the farmer explaining that they would sell well in years they did, but this was inconsistent.
 Over six years, a breeding program was able to make the variety constantly small and uniform in color.

 Once the seeds became publicly available in the late 1980s, the pumpkin quickly became popular among both backyard gardeners and commercial growers.

 Characteristics

 Jack-be-littles typically have a bright orange, sometimes white, skin and are round, ribbed, and flattened, and are approximately palm sized.
-They are typically 1 inch tall and 2 to 3 inches wide.
+They are typically 1 in tall and 2 to 3 in wide.
 The pumpkins take approximately 95 days to mature.

-The pumpkins are mostly used as decoration.
+When first made widely available to buyers, the pumpkins became used mostly as decoration.
 They can be dried or shellacked to be used to decorate inside the home.
 If left outside, the pumpkins will quickly decompose.

-It has established itself as an eating pumpkin due to its size and sweet mild-tasting flesh.
-The hollowed-out pumpkins can be used as serving bowls for soup, stuffed and baked with meat or vegetarian fillings, or a filled with a dessert custard.
+The Jack-be-little has established itself as an eating pumpkin due to its size and sweet mild-tasting flesh.
+The hollowed-out pumpkins can be used as serving bowls for soup, stuffed and baked with meat or vegetarian fillings, or filled with a dessert custard.
 Care must be taken to make sure the pumpkins used in cooking were not treated with potentially harmful chemicals.